 If you break down on the road, there is a very good chance that you will be stuck in the middle of a traffic lane.
 Road shoulders are few and far between and those that look like a shoulder, may be filled with mud, holes or rocks.

 It is highly recommended that you carry the following:

 The tides in Costa Rica are extreme.
 They can swing between 9 and 10 vertical feet during certain times of the month.
 The water rises quickly.

 Drive down on low tide and get stuck in the sand or have car problems, your car is probably floating away unless immediate help is nearby.
 In Costa Rica, immediate help is rarely close by.
 Best advice is don't do it.

-In general, I found that the paved roads in Costa Rica have been much better than those in San Diego, CA. When road issues arise, work crews have been quick to fix.
+This may be hard to believe, but I have I found that the paved roads in Costa Rica have been much better than many roads in San Diego, CA. When road issues arise, work crews have been quick to fix.